 1. Use clean customer data to boost marketing campaign results.

-Say you’re sending out a direct mail or email marketing campaign.
-You think your contacts are up to date, but are you willing to risk missing on a percentage of those people?
+Say you’re getting ready to send out a direct mail or email marketing campaign.
+You may think that your list of contacts is up to date, but are you willing to risk missing on a percentage of those people?
 If this is something you’re dealing with now, data enhancement is your solution.

 2. Address standardization can save you time and money.

 Paper and postage aren’t free.
 If you’re not sure every postal address is the most up to date, you’re potentially sending postage on a roundtrip back to returned box.
 Plus, we all know stamps aren’t getting any cheaper.
 Get it right the first time with data enhancement or postal processing services.